 - 8. Repeat step 7 with the high span calibration gas if performing a two point field calibration. - 9.
-Enter the month, day, and year using the up and down arrow buttons on the remote or decrease the selected digit, the left and right arrow buttons on the remote and the middle button on the remote to save the value.
+Enter the month, day, and year using the up and down arrow buttons on the remote or decrease the selected digit, the left and right arrow buttons on the remote to select the digit, and the middle button on the remote to save the value.